How to Season Grill Grates

 Ready for cookout season?
 You'll want to learn how to season grill grates before you start flippin' burgers.

 It’s time to fire up the grill!
 But before you do, ask yourself, when was the last time you seasoned the grates?
-Like seasoning a cast-iron skillet, it’s possible to use this oil-and-heat process to keep your grill nonstick.
+Like seasoning and cleaning a cast-iron skillet, it’s possible to use this oil-and-heat process to keep your grill nonstick.
 Plus, the oil protects the grates from rust and makes them easier to clean.

 The Best Oil to Use

 Seasoning your grates involves using very high heat, so it’s important to use the right type of oil.
 Most grill manufacturers recommend canola or peanut oil because they have a smoke point over 450° F. You can also use vegetable oil, sunflower oil or avocado oil.
 The high smoke points of these oils ensure that the oil won’t burn; which can ruin the seasoning process as well as the taste of your food.